 On clinching the first victory of a hybrid race car in the 24 Hours of Le Mans in 2012, Audi achieved another pioneering feat in the world’s most important endurance race.
 Three consecutive times (2012, 2013 und 2014) the Audi R18 e-tron quattro remained unbeaten at Le Mans.
 Many other innovations such as Audi Laser Light have been added to these pioneering feats in technology.
 The drivers’ and manufacturers’ titles won with the hybrid sports car in the 2012 and 2013 FIA World Endurance Championship (WEC) complete the track record in Audi’s sports car era that ended in 2016.

 Audi Sport customer racing for the customers of the brand

 With the R8 LMS, Audi Sport customer racing in 2009 developed a race car specifically for use in customer racing for the first time.
 The GT3 sports car, more than 50 percent of which consists of production parts, instantly impressed.
 In March 2015, Audi Sport presented the second generation of the successful GT3 sports car and another evolution for the 2019 season.
-In total, the GT3 sports cars with the Four Rings have won a 24-hour race on 13 occasions, eight twelve-hour races, plus more than 60 driver championship titles worldwide.
+In total, the GT3 sports cars with the four rings have won a 24-hour race on 13 occasions, eight twelve-hour races, plus more than 80 driver championship titles worldwide.
 Since 2017, the Audi RS 3 LMS, designed for the TCR touring car category, has rounded out the range toward entry-level racing.
 A year later, the Audi R8 LMS GT4 followed as an ideal race car for entry-level GT racing.
-Since 2019, the fascinating Audi R8 LMS GT2 – with 640 horsepower the most powerful customer racing sport car – has expanded the program to four models now.
+Since 2019, the fascinating Audi R8 LMS GT2 – with 640 horsepower the most powerful customer racing sports car – has expanded the program to four models now.

 “Vorsprung durch Technik” to continue